 Q: How will the findings be presented?

-A: Our goal is to conduct this survey during each year of the 2011-14 MBA.
-The ability to compare the findings from year to year will help us assess the effectiveness of the report card strategy, and may provide useful information for future negotiations.
+A: Our goal is to conduct this survey on a regular basis.
+The ability to compare the findings from a particular calendar year to another will help us assess the effectiveness of the report card strategy and may provide useful information for future negotiations.

 Q: Okay.
-So the survey results will tell me how each studio or employer treats writers, but will a report card actually have any real effect on their business practices?
+So the survey results will tell me how each studio or employer treats writers, but will a report card really have any real effect on their business practices.

 A: We can’t be sure.
-But the industry is competitive--no studio wants to be known as the worst place to work or to bring an original project to.
-At a minimum, the information will be useful to writers in making their career decisions.
+But the industry is competitive-- no studio wants to be known as the worst place to work or to bring an original project.
+At a minimum, the information may be useful to writers in making their career decisions.

 Q: I have a few more questions.
 Who can I talk to?

-A: If you have questions, please email screensurvey@. wgaeast.org
+A: If you have questions, please email firstname.lastname@example.org.